csula/cs1222-spring-2017/week11.md

 Purpose: SQL logic to branch in one direction or another depending on the values of certain columns or expressions.
 Take different paths in a query depending on the value of the column.

-Example: when querying customer information, want to re- trieve either the fname/lname columns from the individual table or the name column from the business table depending on what type of customer is encountered.
+Example: when querying customer information, want to retrieve either the fname/lname columns from the individual table or the name column from the business table depending on what type of customer is encountered.

 ### CASE Expressions